 *This home improvement post is sponsored by Trimaco.
 All content and opinions are my own.

-Today I am sharing tips for one of my most effective renovation strategies – how to remove wallpaper!
+Today I am sharing tips for one of the best money-saving DIY’s – the best tools to easily remove old wallpaper!
 My latest home project is giving our dated master bathroom a little refresh.
 The master bathroom in our home is original to when the home was built – the late 1960’s.

 Here is what it looked like when we moved in.

 As a realtor, house flipper, and homeowner, I have seen SO MANY people scared away from houses with dated wallpaper.
-When you learn how to remove it correctly, removing wallpaper is not as intimidating.
-I have taken down a lot of wallpaper over the years and I can’t wait to share my process with you!
+When you learn how to take it off it correctly, removing wallpaper is not as intimidating.
+I have tackled this task many times and I can’t wait to share the best tools I recommend to remove your wallpaper.

 How to Remove Wallpaper & Tools to Use

 I partnered with Trimaco for this project to protect the floors and surfaces in our master bathroom.
 These products work super well for wallpaper projects and can certainly be reused again and again for all kinds of projects!
 Scroll to the bottom of the post for a complete list of materials used for this project.